qcwgithub/UnityJS/README.md

 This package is currently focused on exporting C# interfaces to javascript.
 It can export 99% C# interfaces to javascript.

-BUT many js engine stuff are not well handled.
-Such as JIT, garbarge collection, mutli-threading, coroutines, loading scripts only when needs.
-They will be handled in future version.
+This is an initial version and may contain bug.
+It will be updated very soon.

-Any advice, bugs, please let me know, I will handle them as soon as possible.
+So, any advice, bugs, please let me know, I will improve it as soon as possible.

 Generally, it is highly-efficient.
 P/Invokes and boxing/unboxing are reduced to minimal count.
 It doesn't use C# reflection.